Whatsapp Icon

 Emotional Support

 The emotional impact of undergoing an esophagectomy and facing cancer cannot be overstated.
 Seeking support from family, friends, or support groups can provide a significant boost to one's emotional health.
-Additionally, professional counseling or therapy can offer strategies to cope with the changes and emotions experienced during this period.
+Additionally, professional counselling or therapy can offer strategies to cope with the changes and emotions experienced during this period.

 Adjusting Daily Activities